Depression: A Common Mental Health Condition

 Some of the most prevalent types of depression include:

-• Major Depressive Disorder, also known as clinical depression.
-According to the National Institute of Mental Health (NIMH), major depression is one of the most common mental disorders in the United States.
+• Major Depressive Disorder, also known as clinical depression: One of the most common mental disorders.
 Those with MDD experience persistent feelings of sadness, hopelessness, and a loss of interest in activities they once enjoyed.
 Symptoms of MDD can also include changes in appetite, sleep disturbances, fatigue, and difficulty concentrating.
 Treatment for MDD often involves a combination of therapy, medication, and lifestyle changes.

-• Persistent Depressive Disorder, formerly known as dysthymia, is a chronic form of depression characterized by long-lasting feelings of low mood and disinterest in daily activities.
+• Persistent Depressive Disorder (formerly known as dysthymia): A chronic form of depression characterized by long-lasting feelings of low mood and disinterest in daily activities.
 Those with PDD may experience milder symptoms compared to MDD but over a prolonged period, typically lasting for two years or more.
-Treatment for PDD involves psychotherapy, medication, and self-care strategies to manage symptoms effectively
+Treatment for PDD involves psychotherapy, medication, and self-care.

-• Seasonal Affective Disorder (SAD) is a type of depression that occurs at specific times of the year, typically during the fall and winter months when daylight hours are shorter.
-Those with SAD may experience symptoms like fatigue, irritability, changes in appetite, and oversleeping.
-Light therapy, counseling, medication, and lifestyle modifications such as regular exercise and exposure to natural light can be effective treatments for SAD.
+• Seasonal Affective Disorder (SAD): A type of depression that occurs at specific times of the year, typically during the fall and winter months.
+Those with SAD may experience fatigue, irritability, changes in appetite, and oversleeping.
+Light therapy, counseling, medication, regular exercise and exposure to natural light can be effective treatments.

 Less Common Depressive Disorders